 Bitcoin Price Chart vs Current Gold Price

 The Bitcoin price and the price of gold were compared to one another by many in 2016 and early 2017.
 During May of 2017, the dollar price of Bitcoin climbed well above the then price of gold.
-From there, Bitcoin continued its ascent toward a recent peak of USD $17,200.
+From there, Bitcoin continued its ascent toward a peak of over USD $19,000.

 The Bitcoin price has proven to be more volatile than the price of gold.
 Bitcoin has seen 25% price swings in a matter of days.
 The price of gold changes more slowly.
 The biggest daily swings are on the order of 1%.